Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 2.md

 <img src="../Images/PicoCTF no good.png" title="AAAAAAAHHHHHH.png" width="600"/>

-I am fairly sure I understand that the .wav one is spectography but I cannot download the file so I cannot run it through to find out
+I am fairly sure I understand that the .wav one is spectography but I cannot download the file so I cannot run it through to find out.
+More problems like these are why I stopped.

 ### In Conclusion and plan for the next week